TimmysApp/MarvelCharacters/README.md

 ### MVVM Clean Architecture
 - The app is built using the MVVM (Model-View-ViewModel) clean architecture, promoting separation of concerns and maintainability.
-- It utilizes use cases, entities, repository interfaces in the domain layer, and sources, repository implementations, DTOs (Data Transfer Objects), mappers, and services in the framework layer.
+- It utilizes use cases, entities, repository interfaces in the domain layer; and sources, repository implementations, DTOs (Data Transfer Objects), mappers, and services in the framework layer.
-- Views and view models are organized in the presentation layer, ensuring a clear and scalable code structure.
+- Views, reusable components, and ViewModels are organized in the presentation layer, ensuring a clear and scalable code structure.

 ### Unit Tests
-- The app includes a comprehensive suite of unit tests for repositories, sources, and view models, ensuring code reliability and stability.
+- The app includes a comprehensive suite of unit tests for repositories, sources, and ViewModels, ensuring code reliability and stability.

 ### Swift Concurrency
 - Swift Concurrency is employed to optimize asynchronous operations, enhancing performance and responsiveness.